Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 As the museum explains on its official website, buying same-day tickets can be tricky.
 To avoid spoiling your plans, I advise you to purchase your ticket in advance.

-If you are like me, a sunset lover, and you don't know where to enjoy the best sunsets in New York, the terrace of the Whitney Museum is your place, I give you my word!
+Important fact: keep in mind that the last entrance to the museum is 45 minutes before closing time.
+And if you are like me, you love sunsets, and you don't know where to enjoy the best sunsets in New York, the terrace of the Whitney Museum is your place.
+You have my word!

 Where is and how to get to the Whitney Museum